-Based on Harper Lee’s Pulitzer Prize-winning novel, Aaron Sorkin’s Tony Award-nominated production, To Kill A Mockingbird, is set to land in the West End at the Gielguld Theatre from 21 May 2020.
+Based on Harper Lee’s Pulitzer Prize-winning novel, Aaron Sorkin’s Tony Award-nominated production, To Kill A Mockingbird, is set to land in the West End at the Gielguld Theatre.

 Set in Alabama in 1934, To Kill a Mockingbird tells the story of one of the most respected characters in American literature, the small-town lawyer Atticus Finch and his daughter, Scout.
 When Atticus is tasked with defending a local who is accused of rape, he goes on to explore the justice and racial tension in a small Southern town.

 Though the book was written almost sixty years ago, the story is still very much relevant today.